swsch/FacePalm/README.md

 ## Building from Source
-FacePalm is being developed with Microsoft Visual Studio 2017 Enterprise, but should build with other editions as long as it can make sense of the solution file.
+FacePalm is being developed with Microsoft Visual Studio 2017 Enterprise, but should build with other editions and versions as long as it can make sense of the solution file.

 ## Documentation